cmaureir/progra-alma/lectures/week6/lecture22.rst

   between a *method* and a *function*).
 * The ``myClass`` is a simple class declaration.
-* The ``f`` method is a normal method, without extra parameter, and the only functionallity is that return an string, with a message.
+* The ``f`` method is a normal method, without extra parameter, and the only functionality is that return an string, with a message.
-* The ``p`` attribute is initializing refering the external function object, so, calling *p()* will be the same that calling *ext_pow()*.
+* The ``p`` attribute is initializing referring the external function object, so, calling *p()* will be the same that calling *ext_pow()*.
-* The ``h`` attribute is initializing refering the ``f`` function, so, calling *h()* will be the same that calling *f()*.
+* The ``h`` attribute is initializing referring the ``f`` function, so, calling *h()* will be the same that calling *f()*.

-Lets look the functionallity:
+Lets look the functionality:

 ::